reginPekin/Frontend/React/reactOneLove.md

 5. If the *Clock* component is ever removed from the DOM, React calls the *componentWillUnmount()* lifecycle method so the timer is stopped.

 <a name="HE"></a>

+## Handling Events

+Handling events with React elements is very similar to handling events on DOM elements.
+There are some syntactic differences:

+* React events are named using camelCase, rather than lowercase.

+* With JSX you pass a function as the event handler, rather than a string.

 <a name="CR"></a>